tkerby/flipperzero-firmware-wPlugins/README.md

 Symbols: Toggle whether or not symbols are displayed when characters are randomly chosen.
     (default NO)

+Inverted Mode: Toggle whether or not the app makes the text and menu content white and the background black (makes everything inverted!)
+    (default NO)

 Max Speed: The fastest possible matrix rain can go.
     (1-20, default 3)